joshnealcrisostomo/Zero-To-Hero/README.md

 --------

 ## 3. Hotel Management System
-⚠️Recommended to run on Windows due to the compatibility of Java Swing with Windows compared to other Operating Systems.
+⚠️ Recommended to run on Windows due to the compatibility of Java Swing with Windows compared to other Operating Systems.

 A simple hotel reservation system built using Java and Java Swing.
 The user can create multiple hotels, view a hotel, manage a hotel, and make reservations within a month (31 days).
 The project is done together with my pair, Andrei De Jesus.
  - **Key Features:**